infakt/travis_skipper/README.md

 # TravisSkipper

 TravisSkipper allows you to build only newset changes on PRs, and Branches.
 When you push many commits to repo TS will cancel all build besides newest one on each branch/PR.
-It also cancel builds on a branch if this branch is use in PR.
+It also cancels builds on a branch ith this branch is used in PR.

 ## Installation